vdamewood/siliko/Readme.txt

 Release Stoppers:

-* Division does not work as documented when two integers result in a fractional result.
 * The following functions have not yet been implemented: sin(), cos(), tan(), asin(), acos(), atan(), atan2(), sinh(), cosh(), tanh(), exp(), log(), log10(), ceil(), floor(), and ldexp().